Wisemonk Team

 From Cost Savings to Running Global Operations

-GCCs in India have moved well past the cost-saving back offices stage.
-Today, 60% of GCCs handle end-to-end product and analytics mandates.
+GCCs in India have moved well past the cost-saving back-office stage, and now carry product and analytics mandates of their own.

-GCC attrition dropped from 13% in 2023 to just 9% in 2025.
-Professionals now see these centers as places for real career advancement, not just stepping stones.
+GCC attrition has fallen in recent years.
+Professionals now treat these centers as places for real career advancement rather than stepping stones.

 If you're looking to tap into this talent pool, our recruitment services help you find and onboard the right people quickly.